P4blo0o0/neurostiv-framework/docs/extended-guide-v1.0.en.md

 - **Stakeholder Alignment:** [Request a custom executive briefing](PARTNERSHIP.md) for your leadership team to assess strategic fit and ROI.
 - **Team Readiness:** Use our [guided questionnaire](https://github.com/designhumanai/neurostiv-framework/discussions/categories/strategic-partnerships) to spark internal dialogue.
-- **Knowledge Sharing:** Share your experience and learn from others in [GitHub Discussions](https://github.com/designhumanai/neurostiv-framework/discussions).
-Explore topics like implementation cases and best practices.
+- **Knowledge Sharing:** Join active discussions in [GitHub Discussions](https://github.com/designhumanai/neurostiv-framework/discussions) (e.g., "Adapting for FinTech risk models").
+Share your experience and learn from others.

 ---